djzort/pdns-backend-pgsql-cidr-based-bulk-cpe/README.md

 This quasi-backend coerces PowerDNS into serving forward and reverse IP mappings based on a printf format and cidr ranges.
-This is done via PostgreSQL, which has nice ip address handing functions.
+This is done via PostgreSQL, which has nice ip address handling functions.

 Rather than having millions of forward and reverse records, you merely define two rows of authority, one or more template strings, then a few rows of CIDR's.